jsh/git-paleontology/talk/the-ur-git.md

 When did dinosaurs first take to the air to become birds?

 Just as early mammals lacked breasts,
-Linus's first version of Git built a handful of executables but had no `git` command.
+You've seen that Linus's first version of Git built into a handful of executables, yet it had no `git` command.
 The current master branch builds `git` from a 700-plus-line sourcefile, `git.c` .
 You can't help but wonder when that appeared.
 Git gives us tools to find out.